Golf-2020 Open Championship cancelled due to coronavirus

 This year's 149th Open Championship due to be held at Royal St George's has been cancelled because of the coronavirus pandemic, the R&A announced on Monday.
-A statement said the decision to scrap the 2020 tournament, scheduled for July 16-19, had been made with a "heavy heart" but was the only option.
+A statement said the decision to scrap the 2020 tournament, scheduled for July 16-19 in Kent on England's south-east coast, had been made with a "heavy heart" but was the only option.

 "We appreciate that this will be disappointing for a great many people around the world but this pandemic is severely affecting the UK and we have to act responsibly," Martin Slumbers, Chief Executive of The R&A, said in a statement https://www.theopen.com/latest/2020/04/theopencancellation2020.
 "I can assure everyone that we have explored every option for playing The Open this year but it is not going to be possible."